-The supplements are made possible through a media partnership with Tiso Blackstar (formerly Times Media Group), who produce the bilingual newspaper supplements every two weeks, during term time.
-The print rich material includes stories, literacy activities, reading and reading club tips and support, to inspire and guide parents, caregivers, teachers, librarians and reading clubs, to make reading and storytelling meaningful, enjoyable and accessible.
+The supplements are made possible through a media partnership with Tiso Blackstar (formerly Times Media Group), which publishes the bilingual newspaper supplements every two weeks during term time.
+The print-rich material includes stories, literacy activities, reading and reading club tips and support, to inspire and guide parents, caregivers, teachers, librarians and reading clubs, to make reading and storytelling meaningful, enjoyable and accessible.

 “I would like to commend Nal'ibali for giving the Batswana children, and children of other languages, an opportunity to read interesting stories in their own language!
 It is a great effort towards ensuring we cultivate a culture of reading in our children, at the same time preserving our language.
 In my opinion, children who can write and read in their language can easily learn other languages.
 Through storytelling, with special reference to Setswana, our language and culture will be hugely promoted, as Nal'ibali urges children to interact with others, to use their imagination and to learn from these stories” says Opelo Thole, Nal’ibali Setswana language editor.

 Several Tiso Blackstar titles distribute 147,600 reading-for-enjoyment supplements fortnightly in the following language combinations, available during school term time only:

 - Sunday World (North West Province) – English and Setswana - Sundays

 - English and Xitsonga supplements will be available at selected SA Post Offices and reading clubs in Limpopo

 - Sunday Times Express (Western Cape) – English and isiXhosa – Sundays